A computer system is protected by a password. Unfortunately, unlike many other fictional scenarios

 - Played completely straight by the terrorists in Bloodfist VI to crack the nuclear launch codes.

 - Resident Evil.
 When Kaplan is trying to get the Red Queen's passcode to open the door to her chamber, the passcode appears one digit at a time.

 - In the Doctor Who episode "School Reunion", the code to take control of the universe is partly cracked like this.
 Micky prevents this from happening... by pulling out the plug.

-- Averted in the episode Dalek when the titular Dalek begins its prison break it is faced with a locked door with "over a million combinations" however it cycles through all the combinations at high speeds before realizing that the password is a series of asterisks and though each new asterix appears and stays there this happens in sequence because by this point the Dalek has eliminated the actual numbers for that digit and so moves on to the next.
+- Averted in the episode Dalek.
+When the titular Dalek begins its prison break, it is faced with a locked door with "over a million combinations".
+It cycles through all the combinations at high speed before realizing that the password is a series of asterisks, and though each new asterisk appears and stays in place, this happens in sequence, because by this point the Dalek has eliminated the actual numbers for that digit and so moves on to the next.